yunusemrejr/yunusemrejr/README.md

 Hi!
-I'm Yunus, a 23 year old computer programmer (A.S).
+I'm Yunus, a 24 year old software developer.

-Actively practicing programming languages and technologies.
+Actively working on various projects.

 interested in  🔍 ➡️
 Computer Hardware,
-Operating Systems,
-Programming languages,
-Databases.
+Anything w/ software,
+Mathematics,
+and other cool stuff like AI,
+because I need to make sure we will be ruled by robots in a doomsday scenario.

 - 📫 How to reach me: Here is my e-mail address: yunusemrevurgun@hotmail.com.
 Professional one: yunus.vurgun@aspotomasyon.com